 The next frontier the world’s tech companies are sprinting to cross is building the first working quantum computer.
 Quantum computers are expected to perform marvelous things, almost miraculous – they would be able to develop new materials, perfect data security which would be unbreachable, and predict climate change.
-Quantum computers are possibly a decade from being functional, but the companies like IBM, Google, Microsoft and other start ups are doing their best to make them a reality as soon as possible.
-Here’s what you need to know about quantum computer:
+Quantum computers are possibly a decade from being functional, but companies like IBM, Google, Microsoft, and other startups are doing their best to make them a reality as soon as possible.
+Here’s what you need to know about the quantum computer:

 What is a quantum computer?

 Quantum computer is a computer in which the microprocessor chip is packed with ‘quantum bits’, better known as qubits.
 Quantum computers would change the meaning of high-performance computing, as they would be able to perform calculations, such as solving complex chemical equations, far more complex than what our existing supercomputers can do.

 After years of research, researchers are now a little closer to building quantum computers.
 So what makes them special and what is all the buzz about them?

 Quantum computing uses the ability of subatomic particles to exist in more than one particular state at one time.
 Due to this nature of subatomic particles, operations/calculations can be performed thousands of times faster than regular computers.
 Quantum computers also use less amount of energy than classic computers.